International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.7.1 POST

-A consumer connector can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider contract offer.
+A consumer connector can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider [Offer](../model/terminology.md#offer).
 If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

-If the current contract offer was created by the consumer, the provider must return HTTP code 400 (Bad Request) with an `NegotiationErrorMessage` in the response body.
+If the current [Offer](../model/terminology.md#offer) was created by the consumer, the provider must return HTTP code 400 (Bad Request) with an `NegotiationErrorMessage` in the response body.

 ### 2.8 The provider `negotiations/:providerPid/agreement/verification` resource